 Fava Rica

-It’s the only soup on this list with Lisbon origins, and what a rich soup it is!
+This is the only soup on this list with origins in Lisbon, and what a rich soup it is!

 The story goes that until the beginning of the 20th century it was sold on the streets of the capital by women who proclaimed “Fava Riiiica!”.